Shut Out Scammers

-Across the UK we are beginning to see evidence that fraudsters are increasingly targeting the public and organisations with emails, texts, telephone calls and WhatsApp messages offering advice and treatment for the coronavirus.
+Across the UK there is evidence fraudsters are increasingly targeting members of the public, as well as organisations of all sizes, with emails, texts, telephone calls and social media messages offering advice and treatments for coronavirus (COVID-19).

 Scammers have set up fake websites to sell products and offer so-called cures or testing kits, as well as requesting donations to help victims.
 In some instances, cold callers have contacted organisations suggesting a legal requirement to have certain measures in place by a specific deadline.

 Launching the campaign, Chief Superintendent David Duncan, Safer Communities Division said: “We are aware that community groups are being set up to help vulnerable members of our communities and we do not, in any way, want to impact on the good work being carried out.

 “However it is imperative that we are all aware that vulnerable people can be seen as easy targets by criminals seeking to take advantage of this unprecedented and dynamic situation.

 “Anyone can be a victim of doorstep crime – it is nothing to be embarrassed about.
 Criminals can be very clever, and play on your emotions and insecurities.
 If someone comes to your door claiming to be from a legitimate organisation, always ask for identification.